This section of PALawHelp.org has information and resources about Employee Rights in Pennsylvania.

 Information from Neighborhood Legal Services Association about the protections of the Americans with Disabilities Act for workers with disabilities

-This resource from MyCleanSlate.com provides information on the rights of individuals who have criminal records.
-Included are employment rights; housing rights; and your right to a higher education.
+MyCleanSlate.com provides information on the rights of individuals who have criminal records and how to seal or clear those records.

 Downloadable Forms from the Pennsylvania Department of Labor and Industry